 Similar trends have been observed also in the dynamics of the current account of our neighbouring countries.
 Lithuania and Estonia, like Latvia, experienced major changes in the current account.
 As the capital inflow drained away and economic activities narrowed in the real sector due to the impact of the global financial crisis, the deficit of the current account first decreased rapidly, though there has been a surplus in the current account since 2009.
-As the economic situation stabilized, another change of direction of the current account has been seen in all three Baltic States slight increase in the mid-2012, generally it is at a low level.
-The decrease of the real effective exchange rate of the lats has been determined by the low nominal effective exchange rate of the lats and the dropping growth rates of consumer prices.
-As the nominal effective exchange rate continues decreasing also in 2013, it can be concluded that competiveness of Latvian entrepreneurs is maintained.
+As the economic situation stabilized, another change of direction of the current account has been seen in all three Baltic States and at the moment the balance of the current account is characterized by a moderate deficit.